Next-ITS/next-its.github.io/docs/parameters.md

     use the `--demultiplexed true` option.

 ^2^:
+    Barcodes, which can also be referred to as adaptors, tags, indices, molecular identifiers (MIDs), come in various library designs.
+    At present, NextITS supports 4 barcoding schemes: dual-barcoding (symmetric, assymetric, or mixture of combinatorial tags) and single-barcoding.
+    For the dual-barcoding scheme, the amplicon should have the barcode on both ends of the amplicon.
+    An asymmetric design, where each side of the amplicon has a *different barcode pair*, is also supported.
+    For a comprehensive understanding of barcode designs, please visit [https://lima.how/barcode-design.html](https://lima.how/barcode-design.html).

+^3^:
     For every barcode, [LIMA](https://lima.how/) evaluates a score corresponding to its region.
     This score signifies the alignment accuracy between the chosen barcode and sequencing read, and it's determined using the Smith-Waterman algorithm.